Sustainability is one of INHS’ main values and supports its mission to provide safe and quality housing for its community.

 - LEED for Homes: For homes that are good for you, the community and the planet.

-In 2019, INHS’ proposed project in the Village of Trumansburg, Village Grove, was selected as an award-winning project under New York State’s inaugural $40 million Buildings of Excellence Competition.
-Village Grove demonstrates low carbon performance, profitability, and the ability to be adopted broadly to bring the building to scale in New York State.
+In 2019, Village Grove, INHS’s proposed development in the Village of Trumansburg, was selected as an award-winning project in New York State’s inaugural $40 million Buildings of Excellence Competition.
+Village Grove is designed to combine high-performance, low-carbon operation with building construction that could help bring efficient, green building to scale in New York State.
 Learn more here.

 Sustainability in the Workplace

 Reducing our environmental impact starts at home!
 INHS tries to walk the talk, not just in our community developments, but in our workplace as well.
 Our organization encourages implementing best practices to reduce, reuse, and recycle.
 Our procurement policies emphasize sourcing recycled and environmentally responsible products wherever possible.